nikola-ebenbeck/portfolio/_portfolio/1_schoolsystem.md

 ---
 title: "Simulating Inclusive School Systems"
 excerpt: "This project investigates how school systems can be structurally transformed toward inclusion.
-Despite international obligations, Germany still maintains separate special schools, which act as barriers to inclusive education.
-Using school statistics and geographic data, we analyze current structures and simulate the effects of reforms—such as closing special schools—on student placement, resource allocation, and local school access.
+Using school statistics and geographic data, we analyze current structures and simulate the future effects of reforms — such as closing special schools — on student placement, resource allocation, and school access.
 The aim is to provide insights to support inclusive education policy."
 collection: portfolio
 ---